 Please be sure to read all rules thoroughly before applying to Blerdcon Exhibitions.

-Once all rules have been read, you may apply as an Artist or Dealer by clicking this link https://goo.gl/forms/1LjUlmjpENBMCFf42 or entering it in your web browser.
-If you have any questions, please feel free to email [email protected]
+Once all rules have been read, you may apply as an Artist Table by clicking here, or entering it in your web browser.
+You may apply for a Dealers Booth by clicking here, or entering it into your web browser.

 The person applying for the table will be the primary table holder and the ONLY person allowed to check in for the table and receive badges.
 Any duplicate submissions will be condensed into ONE application.